 rPPG-Toolbox: Deep Remote PPG Toolbox

-NeurIPS 2023 Datasets and Benchmarks Track
+NeurIPS 2023

 A comprehensive toolbox that contains unsupervised and supervised remote photoplethysmography (rPPG) models with support for public benchmark datasets, data augmentation, and systematic evaluation.